Indian Style Simple Middle - Class Bedroom Interior Ideas

 -

-Use space-saving furniture like beds with storage drawers, wall-mounted shelves, and mirrored wardrobes.
+Select space-saving furniture such as beds with storage drawers, wall-mounted shelves and mirrored wardrobes.
 Keep décor minimal.
-Choose multi-use pieces such as side tables that double as nightstands to maximize every inch.
+Opt for multi-functional furniture, like side tables that can also serve as nightstands.

 -